dotnet-foundation/wg-outreach/README.md

 ### Speaker Directory

 The Outreach Committee is actively shepherding an effort to create a global .NET speaker directory.
-If you are a speaker from anywhere around the world and you want to help user groups and conferences find you for .NET topics, the [speaker directory](https://dotnetfoundation.org/community/speakers) can help!
+If you are a speaker from anywhere around the world, and you want to help user groups and conferences find you for .NET topics, the [speaker directory](https://dotnetfoundation.org/community/speakers) can help!

 ## Proposals

 We are about empowering you and your organizations.
 If you have an idea of how we can help, please post an [Issue](https://github.com/dotnet-foundation/wg-outreach/issues/new/choose) in the GitHub repository for the working group.
 You can see more about the proposal process (still a work-in-progress) in our [guide to proposals](https://github.com/dotnet-foundation/wg-outreach/blob/master/proposals.md).